CalebUmass/static-web-showing/trench-book-reader/README.md

 * Place your trench book images inside the appropriate folder in `public/`
 * Update `OCdata.json` to include metadata for the new books/images
-* Supported formats: JPG, PNG, or TIFF (standardized sizes recommended)
+* Supported formats: JPG, or PNG, (testing was done all using standardized JPG)
 *
 * You may also use crawl.js to crawl through 'Poggio Civitate' Trench Books on 'opencontext.org'
 * To use, open full project in editor and naviaget to crawl.js, input <url>.json at bottom (should be example already).